 5. Furthermore, pick a small portion of chena.

-6. Gently rotate it round wise direction in between the palm and make crack-free rasgulla ball.
+6. Gently rotate it round wise direction between the palm and make crack-free rasgulla ball.

 8. Now set aside this white rasgulla ball for later usage.

-1. Now for making sugar syrup for bengali rasgulla recipe pour 1 liter of water in the pan.
+1. Now for making the sponge rasgulla recipe we first make a sugar syrup for this pour 1 litre of water into the pan.

-2. Then add 350 grams of white sugar in it.
+2. Then add 350 grams of white sugar to it.

 3. Next, stir gently and dissolve the sugar completely in medium to high flame.

-4. After 3 to 4 min, sugar syrup starts boiling, make sure flame is medium-high.
+4. After 3 to 4 min, sugar syrup starts boiling, make sure the flame is medium-high.

 5. Now add 3 to 4 green cardamom pods.

-6. After 4 to 5 min when sugar syrup becomes rolling boil.
+6. After 4 to 5 min when sugar syrup becomes a rolling boil.

-7. Gently add sponge rasgulla ball in this boiling sugar syrup.
+7. Gently add a sponge rasgulla ball to this boiling sugar syrup.

-8. Now cover the lid and boil the rasgulla ball in medium to high flame for at least 10 to 12 min.
+8. Now cover the lid and boil the rasgulla ball on medium to high flame for at least 10 to 12 min.

 9. After 10 to 12 min this white rasgulla becomes double in size.

-Note: Turn off the gas but don’t open the lid at this stage, wait for further 5 to 6 min to reduce the temperature, it helps to avoid shrinking the rasgulla.
+Note : Turn off the gas but don’t open the lid at this stage, wait for a further 5 to 6 min to reduce the temperature, it helps to avoid shrinking the rasgulla.